Schufa ruling: Negative entries must be deleted promptly after payment

 The Higher Regional Court of Cologne referred to the current case law of the European Court of Justice (ECJ, judgments C-26/22 and C-64/22), which had prohibited credit agencies from unlawfully exceeding the retention periods of public registers.
 This case law is also transferable to entries in the debtor register and comparable private negative data.

-The defendant could also not successfully invoke the new rules of conduct approved by the Hessian Data Protection Commissioner pursuant to Art.
-40 GDPR.
-The OLG clarified that such rules of conduct cannot modify or relativize the requirements of the GDPR.
+The defendant could also not successfully rely on the new rules of conduct approved by the Hessian Data Protection Commissioner pursuant to Art.
+40 GDPR invoked.
+The OLG clarified that such rules of conduct meet the requirements of the GDPR cannot be modified or relativized.
 Unlawful data processing remains unlawful even if internal rules of conduct are complied with.

 Compensation for damages due to continued enrichment

 Finally, the OLG affirmed a claim for non-material damages pursuant to Art.
 82 para.
 1 GDPR.
-The continued storage and transmission of the settled claims had demonstrably affected the plaintiff's credit rating with various contractual partners.
-Even if concrete economic disadvantages such as credit refusals could not be proven, the damage to reputation was already sufficient for the award of damages.
+The continued storage and Transmission of the settled claims had a demonstrable impact on the plaintiff's credit rating with various contractual partners.
+Even if concrete economic disadvantages such as loan rejections could not be proven, the damage to reputation was already sufficient for the award of damages.

 The court emphasized that, according to recent ECJ case law, non-material damages have a purely compensatory function.
 A deterrent or punitive component should not be taken into account.
 Taking into account all the circumstances of the individual case, the OLG set the compensation for pain and suffering at €500.